Y-Robin/ChatGPTRunnerGame/README.md

 ## Controls

-- **Space**: Jump / Double Jump
+- **Space or Mouse Click**: Jump / Double Jump
-- **Up Arrow**: Long Jump
+  - Hold the button longer to perform a higher jump

-Right clicking also performs a long jump while left click performs a normal jump.
+Your best score is stored locally and shown when starting the game.

 Obstacles appear at varying heights, so time your jumps carefully!